- Blog

 Is your business ready to leave Excel?

-- Clarity: Clear understanding of whether your situation requires custom software or if Excel is still sufficient
+- Clarity: whether your situation requires custom software or Excel is still enough.

-- Decision support: Decision framework applied to your case, with clear signals and evaluation criteria
+- Decision framework: applied to your case, with concrete signals and criteria.

-- Next steps: If applicable, guidance on what to consider before making a decision
+- Next steps: if applicable, what to consider before deciding.

 A 30-minute call can save you weeks of uncertainty and avoid unnecessary work.